Your Guide to Knitted and Crocheted Chemo Hats and Other Items for Cancer Patients

 Wash the item with a fragrance-free detergent if necessary, and make sure that the item is completely dry before gifting it.

-Colors Associated with Different Cancers
+What Colors are Associated with Different Cancers?

 Type of Cancer